Laser Annealing / Heat Marks

-Most heat marks will result in a dark or black mark.
-Which is why this process is also referred to as black annealing or dark marking.
-Heat marks can sometimes result in a variety of colors, but only with specific metals based on their composition.
-Best color results are seen on titanium and steel.
+Most heat marks on metal will result in a dark or black mark, which is why this process is also referred to as black annealing or dark marking.
+Other colors are possible though, depending on the composition of the metal being marked.

-- Fiber, YVO4 IR and CO2 laser sources can provide excellent heat marks on metals and some plastics.
-The material composition will determine which laser source is best.
+Fiber and YVO4 CO2 laser sources can provide excellent heat marks.
+The material composition of the part you are marking will determine which laser source is best for your application.